blepping/ComfyUI-sonar/README.md

 ![Usage](assets/example_images/custom_sampler_usage.png)

-You can also just choose `sonar_euler` or `sonar_euler_ancestral` from the normal samplers list (will use the default settings).
+You can also just choose `sonar_euler`, `sonar_euler_ancestral` or `sonar_dpmpp_sde` from the normal samplers list (will use the default settings).
 I personally recommend using the custom sampler approach and the ancestral version.

 ## Nodes

 1. `SamplerSonarEuler` — Custom sampler node that combines Euler sampling and momentum and optionally guidance.
 A bit boring compared to the ancestral version but it has predictability going for it.
 2. `SamplerSonarEulerAncestral` — Ancestral version of the above.
 Same features, just with ancestral Euler.
-3. `SonarGuidanceConfig` — You can optionally plug this into the Sonar sampler nodes.
+4. `SonarGuidanceConfig` — You can optionally plug this into the Sonar sampler nodes.
 See the [Guidance](#guidance) section below.
-4. `NoisyLatentLike` — If you give it a latent (or latent batch) it'll return a noisy latent of the same shape.
+5. `NoisyLatentLike` — If you give it a latent (or latent batch) it'll return a noisy latent of the same shape.
 Allows specifying all the custom noise types except `brownian` which has some special requirements.
 Provided just because the noise generation functions are conveniently available.
 You can also use this as a reference latent with `SonarGuidanceConfig` node and depending on the strength it can act like variation seed (you'd change the seed in the `NoisyLatentLike` node). *Note*: The seed stuff may or may not work correctly.
+6. `SamplerSonarDPMPPSDE` — This one is extra experimental but it is an attempt to add moment and guidance to the DPM++ SDE sampler.
+It may not work correctly but you can sample stuff with it and get interesting results.

 ## Parameters